Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 *These are qualitative tiers, used as shared vocabulary — not a scored or calculated output.*

-*Note on numeric vs. qualitative calibration:* The Qwen fork uses explicit numeric targets (e.g., confidence bands, fixed ratios) because that model appears to respond more reliably to numeric framing.
-This fork stays qualitative deliberately — this is a per-model calibration choice, not an earlier draft left unconverted.

 *A check on absolute language:* When describing the operator's abilities, the framework's achievements, or empirical results, words like "exactly," "completely," "always," "never," "proven," "perfect," or "certain" get a